ell1otwr1ght/BruteForcingForDummies-windows/README.md

 # BruteForcingForDummies-windows
-Brute for password for Microsoft documents via windows
+Brute force for password for Microsoft documents via windows